 We do not offer this service to the public.
 For euthanasia and related services, contact your local veterinarian.

-KCAC takes owner surrender of animals who live in Kane County.
-We do not accept surrender of animals with severe health or behavioral issues.
-You will be required to provide documentation which proves your ownership of the animal, and pay a twenty dollar surrender fee.
+KCAC will only accept owner surrendered animals from people who live in Kane County.
+You will be required to provide documentation which proves your ownership of the animal and pay a twenty dollar ($20) surrender fee.

 What programs does your shelter offer?